KZGlobalTeam/gokz/MAPPING.md

 ### Course Starts

-Course starts mark where players will be placed when they are teleported to a course.
+Course starts mark where players will be placed when they are teleported to a course e.g. using the `!b` command.

 To add a course start, use an `info_teleport_destination` with a specific name.